divsoma/Loan-Default-Prediction/README.md

 After running a logistic Regression model , The accuracy score was 96.2% which implies 96.2% of the times our model was able to correctly predict if a person would default or no.
 The recall rate is 100% ie. True Positive rate is 100% indicating that our model correctly predicts that a person has defaulted on the loans when he has actually defaulted.
 The Precision rate  is 96%.
-Thus are model does a descent job in identifying the people who have a greater probability of Default.
+Thus our model does a descent job in identifying the people who have a greater probability of Default.